SJGogol/InstallerGuide/README.md

 # Cura Install Guide
-### A guide for the intellectually challenged by Stanley Gogol and Alex Smith
+### A guide for the intellectually challenged by SJGogol and Alex Smith